Claymaver/The-Great-Clock/README.md

 # The Great Clock Bot

 The **Great Clock Bot** is a Discord bot designed for XP leveling, role management, and creating and sending custom embed messages across multiple servers.
-Its features include tracking user activity, assigning roles based on levels, importing user data, creating and managing embeds, and logging bot activity.
+Its features include tracking user activity, assigning roles based on levels, importing user data (limited), creating embeds, and logging bot activity (cmd).

 ---